-Maja Vuckovic is a Registered Yoga International Teacher (RYIT 500), an Experienced Registered Yoga Teacher (E-RYT 200) and a Continuing Education Provider (YACEP) with the most eminent associations of yoga instructors and yoga schools in the worls.
+Maja Vuckovic is a Registered Yoga Teacher (RYT 500), an Experienced Registered Yoga Teacher (E-RYT 200) and a Continuing Education Provider (YACEP) with Yoga Alliance, the most eminent association of yoga instructors and yoga schools in the world.

 She finished 200 hours yoga teacher training at Vidya Yoga school of Dragan Loncar, a follower of the Bihar Yoga tradition.
 At the Faculty of Sport and Tourism of the University of Novi Sad gained the title Sertificated Yoga Instructor, which qualified her for obtaining work permit and professional license that she received from the Commission of the Alliance for the recreation and Fitness Serbia, pursuant to the Law on Sports of the Republic of Serbia.
 She mastered philosophy at the same university, where she studied yoga in the context of Indian philosophy, and since then has regularly practiced.